The official blog of the Lung Institute.

 Recent research shows that donor lungs, also called native lungs, show promise because they already hold the shape, referred to as the scaffold, of the lung organ.
 Decellularization is when the lung tissue is stripped of the donor’s cells, which are what the lung transplant recipient’s body rejects, because their body recognizes cells from another person’s body as foreign objects.

-Once the lung tissue is stripped of the donor’s cells, it is then implanted with stem cells from the recipient patient, therefore reducing the potential for rejection.
+Once the lung tissue is stripped of the donor’s cells, it is then implanted with cells from the recipient patient, therefore reducing the potential for rejection.
 However, the scaffolds need to retain many of the essential proteins that are present in the original organ that direct cells on where to go and how to differentiate.
 Because of this, decellularization is a delicate balance between removing the cells that we don’t want while retaining critical components that are needed to regain healthy lung function moving forward.
 The Mayo Clinic is working on this today, and this technology shows great promise for the future of lung transplants.

 Looking Ahead at Bioengineering Lungs